Tensor Train Interpolation

 where each \(G_k[i_k]\) is an \(r_{k-1} \times r_k\) matrix (a slice of the 3-index core along the node axis).
 The boundary conditions \(r_0 = r_d = 1\) ensure the product yields a scalar.

-The TT ranks \(r_k\) measure the entanglement between the first \(k\) and the remaining \(d - k\) dimensions.
-For a function that factors as \(f(x_1, \ldots, x_d) = g(x_1, \ldots, x_k) \cdot h(x_{k+1}, \ldots, x_d)\), the rank \(r_k = 1\).
-Additive separability gives \(r_k = 2\) (one component for each addend plus a coupling term).
-General functions have higher rank.
+The TT ranks \(r_k\) measure the coupling between the first \(k\) and the remaining \(d - k\) dimensions in the sampled tensor.
+For a function that factors as \(f(x_1, \ldots, x_d) = g(x_1, \ldots, x_k) \cdot h(x_{k+1}, \ldots, x_d)\), the rank across that split is 1.
+Additive or weakly coupled structure usually gives low rank; general functions can require higher rank.

 Maxvol algorithm